Teen Travel Network

 Students who apply to be an Honors Fellow are typically high-achieving teens who wish to challenge themselves academically while earning merits that will help them on the road to competitive university applications and beyond.

-Honors Fellows will be challenged to test their wits and their ideas as they contemplate major issues of the day before their program, apply critical thinking the places they travel to and the cultures they encounter on-program, and frame it all into a meaningful final essay that encapsulates the intellectual journey you had engaging with your Fellowship curriculum and your program experience.
+Honors Fellows will be challenged to test their wits and their ideas as they contemplate major issues of the day before their program, apply critical thinking in the places they travel to and the cultures they encounter on-program, and frame it all into a meaningful final essay.

-Once you return home from your travel program, you will complete a final project, which as an Honors Fellow comes in the form of an essay.
+Once you return home from your travel program, you will complete a final project, which as an Honors Fellow comes in the form of an essay 3 – 7 pages in length.

 CLICK HERE TO APPLY TO BE A TTN HONORS FELLOW